syslog(3) interface to

 mysql MAGIC_SHELL ; groups=^wheel$,^dba$ uid=mysql gid=dba initgroups=mysql $SHELL $TERM $TERMCAP ... $LD_PRELOAD=/usr/local/lib/snoopy.so

-, in sudoers
+For sudo, in sudoers point

-to a file that contains
+env_file to a file that contains

 the correct setting for your site.

-, in super.tab
+For suprt, in super.tab use

 something like:

-.
+authlog.info.
 Configure

-to log this to a secure machine, and possibly
+syslogd to log this to a secure machine, and possibly

 locally.
 Then you have 2 copies which must both be compromised to erase